opencollective/opencollective-rest/README.md

 ## Tests

-You can run the tests using `npm test` or more specifically:
+After starting the API and REST services locally, you can run the tests using `npm test` or more specifically:

 - `npm run test:server`